iwahbe/rdma-fs/README.md

    latency from the system itself, not from data transfer.
 2. There is a 90% increase cost from transferring the data back and forth between host and client.
 A rough doubling makes sense.
-Data needs to be moved from the input buffer (managed by FUSE), to a RDMA buffer.
+Data needs to be moved from the input buffer (managed by FUSE), to an RDMA buffer.
 It is then sent to the host computer, copied into a memory mapped file, and a confirmation is sent back.
 This means that any read and write must occur twice.